kuzzleio/kuzzle-admin-console/README.md

 # kuzzle Back-office

 > This Kuzzle back office allow to manage your Kuzzle.
-You can manage in real-time your data, subscriptions and configuration with many boards for analytics.
+You can manage in real-time your data, subscriptions and configuration.

 # Releases mapping
 | Back-office  | Kuzzle |